dan-lovelace/giggle/README.md

 # What's Next?

 I'd like to build some sort of [annotation](https://developers.google.com/custom-search/docs/basics) management system to avoid having to manually create/update individual engines in the web console.
 It would be reduced to creating a single engine and Giggle would swap out annotation files on-the-fly.
-It would be much more ideal since you'd never need to visible Google's console again but could be painfully slow.
+It would be much more ideal since you'd never need to visit Google's console again but it could turn out to be painfully slow.
 Let me know in [GitHub issues](https://github.com/dan-lovelace/giggle/issues) if this interests you.

 Also in the cards could be a fully-managed service including hosting.
 Users would need to hand over their own Google login credentials and API key which I can understand being hesitant about.
 If that's something you're interested in, please open a [GitHub issue](https://github.com/dan-lovelace/giggle/issues) and start the conversation.